 Responding to situations as they occur in the organisation.
 Little to no consideration is given to proactive forward planning or risk management.

 Rules Drive Mode.

 Enforcing rules through discipline, even if the rules are counter-productive to business objectives.
 Compliance with policies and procedures takes precedence over operational efficiency and effectiveness.

 Performance Drive Mode.

 A fluid state where the organisation transitions to actioning on its own drivers to improve organisational performance and efficiency.

 Organisational culture has shifted to a place of operational effectiveness and efficiency, focussing on future needs and drivers.

 Change is difficult for an organisation.
-There are a lot of barriers that can impact an organisation’s ability to understand change is needed and to effectively commence a change process.
+There are a lot of barriers that can impact an organisation’s ability to understand that change is needed, and to effectively commence a change process.